 Function: Important to plant growth.

-Sign of deficiency: Young leaves are pale green at the base, develop yellow spots, become twisted, thickened and curl under.
-It developes small leaves, multiple buds, dieback from terminal buds, heart rot (corkiness), internal cork of apples, cracked stem in celery, heart rot and girdle of beets.
+Signs of nutrient deficiency: Young leaves are pale green at the base, develop yellow spots, become twisted, thickened and curl under.
+It develops small leaves, multiple buds, dieback from terminal buds, heart rot (corkiness), internal cork of apples, cracked stem in celery, heart rot and girdle of beets.

 Sign of excess: Leaves turn yellowish red.